This article was updated on July 26, 2018.

 When senior-level employees leave their roles, they often walk away with years of contextually based wisdom.
 Harvard Business Review (HBR) writes "these are the people who have so much tribal knowledge and are so valuable that they become almost irreplaceable."
 When separations are employee-initiated and coupled with sufficient notice, capturing knowledge could be critical to maintaining competitive advantage.

 HBR recommends using formal apprenticeships and team-based learning as tools to acquire knowledge as an employee's time with an organization draws to a close.
-Optimally, CHROs should shift toward a culture of knowledge-sharing and documentation, to ease offboarding procedures when there is less notice given.
+Optimally, HR leaders should shift toward a culture of knowledge-sharing and documentation, to ease offboarding procedures when there is less notice given.

 Reducing Technical Risks

-Fifty-nine percent of employees admit to "stealing" protected company data when leaving a job, according to PCWorld.
+Almost 70 percent of organizations say they've "suffered significant data or knowledge loss resulting from employees who took information resources with them when they left the business," reports CIO.
 This risk may be higher if their departure from a former employer is not the product of a mutual decision.
 In order to mitigate the risk of data theft, organizations must develop a checklist in accordance with IT departments, which could prevent the risk of data theft.
 Entech, a technical services and solutions provider, recommends including the following steps to reduce the risk of trade secret or protected information loss:

 - Shut down all work station and cloud accesses